CommandLineLabs/completegeek/docs/002-directories.md

 If you're in the "`/home/ubuntu/directory_one/Apples`" directory, typing "`cd ..`" will take you to the "`/home/ubuntu/directory_one`" directory.
 If you're in "`/home/ubuntu/directory_one`", typing "`cd ..`" will take you to your home directory.

 Now let's clean up some of what we've created.
-Change to your home directory (either "`/home/ubuntu`" or "`/home/vagrant`") and type "`rmdir directory_one`".
+Change to your home directory ("`/home/ubuntu`") and type "`rmdir directory_one`".
 It didn't work!
 Why?

 ```bash
 ubuntu@completegeek:~$ rmdir directory_one